 HIV (human immunodeficiency virus) is a disease that attacks the immune system, often transmitted by unprotected sex, sharing needles, or blood.
 AIDS (acquired immunodeficiency syndrome) is the most advanced form of HIV.
 Symptoms may not appear immediately, but health care providers can perform screenings to test whether you have the disease.
 There is no cure but there are medications that allow you to live with HIV for many years.

 - HIV/AIDS (MedlinePlus)

-- AIDS.gov (U.S. Department of Health & Human Services)
+- HIV.gov (U.S. Department of Health & Human Services)

 - HIV, AIDS, and Older People (National Institute on Aging)

 - HIV Risk and Prevention (Centers for Disease Control & Prevention)